ethersphere/swarm-docs/blog/poc3.md

 POC 3 is running now on the public Testnet.
-The foundation is running a 50-node strong cluster with a public gateway on http://swarm-gateways.net.
+The foundation is running a 50-node strong cluster with a public gateway on https://swarm-gateways.net.
 This is fast growing as our collaborators switch on their permanent nodes and clusters.
 The POC3 code is now merged into the official [go-ethereum repository's master branch](https://github.com/ethereum/go-ethereum).
 It has been a year and a half since the first release of the POC2 series was deployed and [the swarm project launched its public alpha network](https://blog.ethereum.org/2016/12/15/swarm-alpha-public-pilot-basics-swarm/).
-Two [swarm summits](https://swarm-gateways.net/bzz:/swarm-summit.eth), two [orange papers](http://swarm-guide.readthedocs.io/en/resources.html#orange-papers) and [forty thousand lines of code](https://github.com/ethersphere/go-ethereum/pull/171/files) later, it is time to give an update.
+Two [swarm summits](https://swarm-gateways.net/bzz:/swarm-summit.eth), two [orange papers](http://swarm-guide.readthedocs.io/en/resources.html#orange-papers) and [forty thousand lines of code](https://github.com/ethereum/go-ethereum/pull/17041) later, it is time to give an update.

-## Basics of swarm
+## Basics of Swarm

 Swarm content storage is easiest described to not-so-technical audience as "bittorrent on steroids".
 Here we venture into a more elaborate technical presentation.
 In an earlier blog post, we introduced the basics of swarm storage and content distribution.
 To set the scene for a broader scope, here we recap the most important points.